Yusics/Ising_Model/README.md

 ```

 The recommended values of lattice_col lattice_row is (100,100), which  perform best.
-In every temperature, the program will run 2000*lattice_col*lattice_row times of metropolis algorithm, so it really take times to run the program.
-If you want to save time, you can also change the iteration in every temperature to 200000, it can also perform similar result.
+In every temperature, the program will run 2 million times of metropolis algorithm, so it really take times to run the program.
+If you want to save time, you can also change the iteration in every temperature to 200000, it can also perform similar results.